 We deliver Boys 4 Real with the help of a team of intergenerational volunteer mentors.
 Two university/college students, one high school student and one mature mentor, known as a Wisdom Champion, facilitate and deliver each program.

-We deliver Boys 4 Real twice each school year, in partnership with the Vancouver School Board, the Surrey School Board and the University of British Columbia.
-Each session runs once a week over eight weeks.
+We deliver Boys 4 Real twice each school year, in partnership with the Vancouver School Board and the Surrey School District.
+Each session runs once a week over nine weeks.
 The fall session runs from October to December, and the spring session runs from February to April.